Engineering, control and longitudinal readout of Floquet qubits: Coupler-mediated qubit-readout cavity interaction

 Here, $\balb$ and $\balc$ are the qubit and coupler anharmonicities, respectively.
 The coupler is modulated parametrically with $ \delta\Wc(t)$ which is a yet-unspecified function of time, with the sole requirement that it contains no dc part: $\lim_{T\to\infty} \frac{1}{T} \int_0^{T} \delta\Wc(t) dt = 0$.

 A normal-mode transformation diagonalizes the time-independent part of the quadratic Hamiltonian.
-Let us denote the hybridization coefficients of this transformation by $\hat{\bm{\beta}} = \sum_{\alpha=a,b,c} u_{\beta \alpha} \hat{\alpha}$, for $\beta=a,b,c$.
+This transformation amounts to putting $\hat{m} \to \sum_{l=a,b,c} u_{m l} \hat{l}$, for $m=a,b,c$.
 With this, the Hamiltonian consists of a diagonal quadratic form determined by the qubit, cavity, and coupler-like normal mode frequencies

 and a perturbation coming from the quartic terms and the time-dependent modulation of the coupler